luc-tielen/lua-quickcheck/README.md

 ## Dependencies

-LuaQuickcheck currently depends on LuaFilesystem and argparse.
+LuaQuickcheck currently only directly depends on LuaFilesystem and argparse.
-There is also an optional dependency to Moonscript for testing properties written in Moonscript.
+There is also an optional dependency to Lua(JIT) FFI for testing properties in C / C++ / ... and an optional dependency on Moonscript for testing properties written in Moonscript.